veo-ibd/schemas/README.md

 ### Publishing a new version of the schemas

-This repository has GitHub pages enabled on the [docs/](docs/) directory.
+This repository has GitHub pages enabled on the `gh-pages` branch.

+1. Get a copy of the files in the [schema/](schema/) directory outside of the repository.
+1. Switch to the `gh-pages` branch.
 1. Make a new directory (named via semantic versioning) in [docs/assets/releases/](docs/assets/releases/) for the new published schema version.
+1. Move the files you copied from [schema/](schema/) into the new publishing directory.
-1. Update the [docs/index.md](docs/index.md) with links to the files in the new release folder.
+1. Update the `index.md` with links to the files in the new release folder, including a link to the commit tree for the master branch at the time that you did the copy.